Aviva PLC Grows Stake in Moderna, Inc. (NASDAQ:MRNA)

 Moderna (NASDAQ:MRNA) last released its quarterly earnings data on Thursday, August 5th.
 The company reported $6.46 earnings per share for the quarter, beating the consensus estimate of $6.01 by $0.45.
 Moderna had a return on equity of 88.13% and a net margin of 49.79%.
 The firm had revenue of $4.35 billion during the quarter, compared to the consensus estimate of $4.23 billion.
 During the same period last year, the business posted ($0.31) EPS.
 Moderna’s quarterly revenue was up 6457.2% on a year-over-year basis.
 On average, research analysts expect that Moderna, Inc. will post 29.17 earnings per share for the current fiscal year.

 MRNA has been the subject of a number of research analyst reports.
-Chardan Capital reissued a “buy” rating on shares of Moderna in a research report on Wednesday, July 7th.
-Morgan Stanley upped their target price on Moderna from $190.00 to $337.00 and gave the company an “equal weight” rating in a research report on Tuesday, September 7th.
-Argus increased their price objective on Moderna from $200.00 to $230.00 and gave the stock a “buy” rating in a research report on Thursday, June 24th.
+Chardan Capital reaffirmed a “buy” rating on shares of Moderna in a research report on Wednesday, July 7th.
+TheStreet cut Moderna from a “b” rating to a “c+” rating in a research report on Friday, June 11th.
+SVB Leerink reaffirmed a “sell” rating on shares of Moderna in a research report on Sunday.
 Jefferies Financial Group increased their price objective on Moderna from $170.00 to $250.00 and gave the stock a “hold” rating in a research report on Thursday, July 15th.
 They noted that the move was a valuation call.
-Finally, TheStreet cut Moderna from a “b” rating to a “c+” rating in a research report on Friday, June 11th.
+Finally, Oppenheimer cut Moderna from an “outperform” rating to a “market perform” rating in a research report on Thursday, August 5th.
 Three research analysts have rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the company’s stock.
 According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $205.21.

 About Moderna